seththepeacock/seththepeacock.github.io/index.md

 ## About Me

 My current research involves the design of signal processing algorithms to analyze the self-coherence of oscillations in spontaneous otoacoustic emissions (SOAE, or sounds emitted by ears).
 Previously, I built on existing methods in topological data analysis to develop a novel method for identifying release and reuptake processes in serotonin concentration time series data from depressed mice.
-Overall, my work has involved a combination of computational and mathematical approaches to model and analyze biological systems, though I am interested in a wide variety of applications.
+Overall, my work has involved a combination of computational and mathematical approaches to model and analyze oscillations in biological systems, though I am interested in a wide variety of applications.

-I have a wide range of mathematical interests but am currently most excited by dynamics in systems with nonlinear and/or stochastic elements as well as applied topology.
+I have many mathematical interests but am currently most excited by dynamics in systems with nonlinear and/or stochastic elements.
+I am also very interested in applied topology.
 I recently graduated from Ohio State University with a B.S. in applied mathematics and am applying for PhD programs to begin in autumn 2026.

 ---